simjohan/Web-technology-project/README.md

 ### Getting started
 -----------
-1. Clone the repository

-2. To get a complete installation of all necessary node modules, run:

-    `npm install`

-3. Run the application by entering your project folder and run:

-    `npm start`

-This will pack the project with Webpack and run it afterwards!
+Run project: How to pack and run with webpack

-The application can be viewed at localhost:80.
+1. Clone the project >
+git clone -b webpack https://bitbucket.org/trondaal/it2810-10-oppgave-3.git

+2. cd it2810-10-oppgave-3

+3. Run npm install in the root directory.
+This will install the necessary dependencies required for webpack

+4. Run npm start to build the production pack for the project.
+This will build the dist/ folder and run the project from there.
+This will run the server with forever js, which

+5. Access the website through http://localhost:80/

+6. Because forever.js causes the server to run “forever”, it is required to kill the processes to stop it.
+This can be done as follows:
+Windows: From the task manager by stopping all node processes.
+Linux: From the terminal run “sudo ps -aux | grep node” to find the id of the node processes and then “sudo kill -9 <id>” to kill it.

 ### Folder structure